Arena-Rosnav/arena-rosnav/utils/misc/map_generator/README.md

 ### 4. TaskMode | "/dynamic_map/task_reset" | TaskMode

 - The task instance, initially detecting the target number of episodes, sends a signal to the other task instances in order to reset the scene, and the receiving end updates the MapManager with the recently generated distance map.

+### 6. MapGeneratorNode | "/map_obstacles" | WorldManager
+- Publish Configuration of different Obstacles here for them to be loaded in Arena Rosnav, for configuration see in msg/MapObstacles.msg

 ## NEW TASK MODES